ortus-docs/testbox-docs/primers/expectations.md

 # Expectations

-Expectations are self-concatenated strings that evaluate an actual value to an expected value or condition.
-These are initiated by the global TestBox method called expect() which takes in a value called the actual value.
+Expectations are self-concatenated strings that evaluate an **actual** value to an **expected** value or condition.
+These are initiated by the global TestBox method called `expect()` which takes in a value called the **actual** value.
 It is concatenated in our expectations DSL with a matcher function that will most likely take in an expected value or condition to test.
 You can also concatenate the matchers and do multiple evaluations on a single actual value.

-<h3 style="color:grey">Matchers</h3>
+## Matchers

-Each matcher implements a comparison or evaluation of the actual value and an expected value or condition.
+Each matcher implements a comparison or evaluation of the **actual** value and an **expected** value or condition.
 It is responsible for either passing or failing this evaluation and reporting it to TestBox.
-Each matcher also has a negative counterpart assertion by just prefixing the call to the matcher with a not expression.
+Each matcher also has a negative counterpart assertion by just prefixing the call to the matcher with a `not` expression.

 ```javascript
 function run(){